 Together with members of the corporate group, Mr. Bubel is involved in structuring, negotiating and documenting complex business transactions, including the refinancing and the restructuring of private companies, the formation of multinational joint ventures, and counseling on tax aspects of mergers and acquisitions.
 Working with lawyers in the trusts and estates group, Mr. Bubel advises on issues arising from the ownership of closely-held businesses and alternative investments typically held by high net worth individuals.
 Within this area, he is particularly knowledgeable about tax-efficient methods of diversifying the risks associated with concentrated stock positions, life insurance tax issues and insurance products.

-In recent years, Mr. Bubel's cross-border work has focused on the changing world of offshore banking and, in particular, the IRS' increased enforcement of U.S. tax law with respect to citizens residing abroad and to dual nationals.
+In recent years, Mr. Bubel's cross-border work has focused on the changing world of offshore banking and, in particular, the IRS' increased enforcement of U.S. tax law with respect to citizens residing abroad and to dual nationals, green card holders and other persons subject to U.S. taxation.
 Such work has also put a focus on advising clients on “wealth migration” - passing wealth from elder non-U.S. parents to children or grandchildren who have taken up residency in the U.S. Within this area, Mr. Bubel has worked with many families based in France, Switzerland and Monaco.

 Mr. Bubel publishes tax articles on a regular basis and lectures on tax matters, both within the firm and to outside audiences.
 He also serves as a director of both closely-held businesses and charitable foundations and as trustee of client-related trusts.

 IRS Announces Changes to the Offshore Voluntary Disclosure Program

 Who Is a U.S. Person?
 Disparities Between U.S. Tax and Immigration Law

 American Taxpayer Relief Act of 2012: Tax Implications for U.S. Taxpayers Living Abroad

 September 27, 2005